wu-yun/OS_FrontendMaster-dl/README.md

 Please do NOT spread the downloadable links to others.
 Please keep you subscription to continue supporting [FrontendMaster](https://frontendmasters.com/) and getting updates from them.

-NOTE: This assumes you have got a Front-end Master Account
+NOTE: This assumes you have got a Frontend Master account with subscription

 ## Usage